raas-dev/configent/README.md

 In addition, 'rancher' VM includes [k3s](https://k3s.io/) for local Kubernetes.

+Tip: Use aliases `d` and `n` as generic shortcuts for starting containers in `docker` or `nerdctl` respectively, as long as the current working directory has `Dockerfile` present.
+The host-container mapped ports are output by the aliases.

+## 🔨 Development

 See `dotfiles/.aliases` for `vm4...` for starting various distros as lima VMs.

-See aliases `d`/`n` as generic shortcuts for `docker`/`nerdctl` containers.

-## 🔨 Development

-As of 2022-07, tested on:
-- macOS Monterey (12), Big Sur (11) and Catalina (10)
-- Ubuntu Linux 22.04 LTS (Jammy Jellyfish) and 21.10 (Impish Indri)
-- Debian Linux 11 (bullseye)
-- Fedora Linux 36 and 35
-- Rocky Linux 8.6 and 8.5
-- CentOS Stream 8
-- AlmaLinux 8.6
-- Alpine Linux 3.16, 3.15 and 3.14

 ### Contributing